-Translations are accomplished from the Editor.
+Translations are made in the Editor.
 It can be viewed in Translation or Proofreading/Voting Mode.
 Typically Translation Mode is enabled.

 Note: In Proofreading/Voting Mode translators can only vote for the best translations and all the other participants like managers and proofreaders can approve the best translations.

 Use this mode to translate strings.